legendu-net/blog/misc/content/2019/05/tips-on-improving-spark-performance/tips-on-improving-spark-performance.markdown

 there is little benefit to switch to kryo for serialization.
 When you do use customized classes and/or complicated nested data structures in big DataFrames, you might want to consider using the Kryo serializer.

-## Joins

-1. Spark automatically decides which kind of joins (Broadcast Join, Sort Merge Join, Bucket Join) to perform.
-    Generally speaking,
-    you should not change the default threshold for deciding which join to use.

-2. Notice that BroadcastJoin only works for inner joins.
-    If you have a outer join,
-    BroadcastJoin won't happend even if you explicitly Broadcast a DataFrame.

-2. Do NOT split a medium sized table and boradcast each splitted part.
-    Just let Spark pick the right join (which will be the Sort Merge Join) in this case.
-    Also notice that the splitting tricky might not work in non-inner joins.

-3. Make sure that keys to join in Spark DataFrames have the same type!
-    When joining 2 large DataFrames in Spark,
-    Bucket Join is usually the best approach.
-    However,
-    if the keys in the 2 DataFrame have inconsistent types the bucket table will do a type cast which makes Spark think the value of the original column is not enough resulting in Sort Merge Join (instead of Bucket Join).

 ## Tune Spark Job Configurations